Billingegroup/group_git_workflow/README.md

 # Step 8: Merge after PR is pulled in
 1. After your PR is pulled in, your hard works have been merged into `upstream` but your local copy hasn't been updated.
-So that is the reason why we want to keep local ``master`` branch clean - because we want to make it always aligned with `upstream`.
+So that is the reason why we want to keep local ``main`` branch clean - because we want to make it always aligned with `upstream`.
-1. After your PR is merged, you can update your local ``master`` by:
+1. After your PR is merged, you can update your local ``main`` by:

    ```
-   git checkout master #checkout to local master
+   git checkout main #checkout to local main
-   git merge --ff-only upstream production #update your local master
+   git merge --ff-only upstream production #update your local main
    ```

-1. Now your local ``master`` branch is updated and if you want to work on other features, you can:
+1. Now your local ``main`` branch is updated and if you want to work on other features, you can:

    ```
    git checkout -b <new branch name> #switch to a new branch